Let's All Sing with The Chipmunks: Album cover variations

-The original issue of the album depicted three realistic looking chipmunks on the cover, with Alvin making a pose like the then-recently deceased Al Jolson.
-When the album was reissued two years later, a new cover was substituted, that of an Alvin Show animation cel setup reenacting the poses the original chipmunks made, with the exception of Alvin, who was now shown as making a pose like Elvis Presley.
+The original issue of the album depicted three realistic looking chipmunks on the cover, with Alvin posing like Al Jolson.
+When the album was reissued two years later, a new cover was substituted, that of an Alvin Show animation cel setup reenacting the poses the original chipmunks made, with the exception of Alvin, who was posing like Elvis Presley.
 The 2008 compact disc reissue uses the 1961 front cover design along with the original 1959 back cover.

 Chart performance

 The album debuted on Billboard magazine's Top LP's chart in the issue dated November 29, 1959, peaking at No. 4 during a forty-one-week run on the chart.

 Track listing

 All songs would later be adapted as animated musical segments for The Alvin Show.